Research Interest Areas: Golden Age Literature, Spain pre-1800, Poetry, Moral Treatises, Women Writers, Cultural and

-At the moment I'm focused on 16th century moral and spiritual treatises and manuals, particularly the works of Francisco de Osuna, their relationship to Renaissance Humanism and their role in the continuation of premodern frameworks for knowledge and concepts of human nature.
-While my research expertise is in early modern Spanish literature, in courses and work with graduate students we also engage with medieval literary texts, the history of theology and philosophy, contemporary critical and social theory, lyric and narrative forms (across periods and from around the Mediterranean and Atlantic worlds), and issues of ethnicity, social class and gender.
+At the moment I'm focused on sixteenth-century moral and spiritual treatises and manuals, particularly the works of Francisco de Osuna, their relationship to Renaissance Humanism and their role in the continuation of premodern frameworks for knowledge and concepts of human nature.
+While my research focuses on Spanish culture and literature pre-1800, in courses and work with graduate students we also study contemporary cultural theory, literary genres from the Mediterranean and Atlantic worlds across periods, medieval texts, and issues of ethnicity, social class, and gender.
 Interested graduate students, please read my guidelines for working together.

 Heretical Mixtures: Feminine and Poetic Opposition to Matter-Spirit Dualism in Spain, 1531-1631.
 Valencia: Albatros-Hispanófila Siglo XXI, 2007.
 229 pp.

 "Winds, Heart, and Heat in Premodern Franciscan and Nahua Concepts of 'Soul.'" (forthcoming in Colonial Latin American Review).

 “‘Your Clogs will be My Stairway to Heaven:’ A Wife’s Spiritual Goodness in Francisco de Osuna’s Reformist Dialogue on Marriage, Norte de los estados.”
 Paradigm Shifts during the Global Middle Ages and Renaissance.
 Ed.
 Albrecht Classen.
 Turnhout, Belgium: Brepols. (forthcoming).